pmjose/Snowflake_Intelligence_AI_mobile_fiber/README.md

    "Give me an executive summary of our H1 2025 performance."

 2. **Market Position** *(Documents)*
-   "How are we positioned against 8x8, RingCentral, and Mitel?"
+   "How are we positioned against EE, Vodafone, and Three in business mobile?"

 3. **Microsoft Teams** *(Documents)*
    "What's our progress on Microsoft Teams Phone?"

 4. **Competitive Threats** *(Documents)*
-   "What opportunities does 8x8's strategic review create for us?"
+   "What competitive threats do EE and Vodafone pose in 5G enterprise?"

 5. **Revenue by Region** *(Structured Data)*
    "What is our total revenue by UK region?"